 If and when necessary, a reward may be offered to the person(s) with information that leads to the identification of the responsible person.
 Reward information will be posted in the residence hall/apartment complex.

 Residents who vandalize residence hall/apartment property are subject to disciplinary action.
 Any appeal of damage charges or common area damage charges must be submitted in writing to the Office of University Housing (Attn: Damage Appeal Committee) within thirty (30) days of the billing date.
 Appeals are only accepted from residents; appeals submitted by other parties are not accepted.
 Damage charges will be posted to the resident’s account.

 Vending machines are available in each residence hall.
-All machines operate with cash only.
+All machines operate with cash, card, Apply Pay, Samsung Pay & Android Pay.
 Any malfunctions or interruptions in service should be reported to the staff immediately.

 The University has adopted a Violence Free Workplace Statement that relates to the entire campus, including the living and learning environment in the residence halls/apartment complex.
 All students in residence halls/ apartments are expected to show respect for one another, recognize personal privacy and safety, and maintain civility at all times.
 Further information about the Violence Free Workplace Policy may be obtained through the Dean of Students Office.

 The UL Lafayette campus is a designated Drug Free and Weapons Free Zone.
 Firearms of any kind, bullets or other ammunition, knives with blades longer than four inches, switchblades, arrows, oriental weapons, spear guns, BB guns, airsoft guns, water guns, or any type of weapon projectile launchers, etc. are not allowed in any hall areas, including parking lots.